Fagrie Lakay: Club career

-International
+International career

 Lakay has played for South Africa at the under-17 and under-20 teams.
 Lakay scored in a training match for Santos against the senior national team's fringe players, beating under-20 teammate Dumisani Msibi in goal from 40m, ahead of South Africa's qualifier against Nigeria in Cape Town.
 He made his senior debut for South Africa on 30 November 2014 when the country took on the Ivory Coast.
 He came on as a 75th-minute substitute for Themba Zwane as South Africa won 2–0.
 By making his debut, Lakay at 17 years, 5 months, 30 days, broke the record set by Rivaldo Coetzee as the youngest ever player to wear the national jersey at 17 years, 11 months, 25 days.
 Coetzee also broke a long-standing record by former Bafana captain Aaron Mokoena who was 18 years, two months, 26 days in a clash against Botswana in 1999.